ropensci/RefManageR/README.md

 16. add ORCHID to person class
 17. update print function to include index in database
 18. vectorize fields in search function `all(pmatch(searchterm, fields))` perhaps?
+19. Convert to and from data.frame for use with plyr

 ### Less Important/Smaller
 * Make sure unicode handled properly?
 Unicode_alphabetic_tokenizer function in Unicode pkg